SeaBa55/code-quiz/README.md

 code_quiz_v1.1 - Added bootstrap classes to all butons to further style their default look (index.html lines 46-49, 57-58).

-code_quiz_v1.2 - Moved "hide" class from "card-body" div container to the "answer-buttons" div container (index.html line 44); Added a previous button to potentially give the user a way to navegate backward to review their answers (index.html line 58); Added a margin of 8px between last answer button and the control buttons, also centered the control buttons (style.css lines 41, 43).
-Commented hide class to play with page appearance on the fly (development only)(style.css lines 46-48).
-Created empty script.js file in Assests, and uncommented the javascript relative path (index.html line 83).
+code_quiz_v1.2 - Moved "hide" class from "card-body" div container to the "answer-buttons" div container (index.html line 44); Added a previous button to potentially give the user a way to navegate backward to review their answers (index.html line 58); Added a margin of 8px between last answer button and the control buttons, also centered the control buttons (style.css lines 41, 43); Commented hide class to play with page appearance on the fly (development only)(style.css lines 46-48); Created empty script.js file in Assests, and uncommented the javascript relative path (index.html line 83).

+code_quiz_v1.3 - Removed div tag that was not being used (index.html line 53); Changed id tag to "question-promt" for greater specificity (index.html line 39); Added a line heigh of 25px to create a known amount of space in the line-break below the line divider and the first answer button, and chnged the margin between last answer button and control buttons to match (style.css lines 11, 45); Added jQuery CDN (index.html line 83); Added javascript to hide start button upon click event, populate inital question & answers set, and provide a next button to allow user to cycle to the next question & answer set (writing in javascript, however, also attempting to repalce with jQuery to learn how it works (please ignore commented js lines above the equivalent jQuery code - will remove from final)(script.js lines 1-33).

+## To-Do

+Create questions array

+Incorporate questions array

+Randomize order or questions

+Add function to keep track of right vs. wrong answer count

+Add function to prevent user from going back to change answers (only allowed to view previous answers)

+Style button colors depending on correct selection

+Create timer and timer display area

+Report score

+Promot for initials and save results for highscore (JSON), else there is option to quit (restarts without saving)

+## Wish List

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.